+School leaders and teachers confirm the powerful social and educational benefits of the program, and despite the required school fee, many more schools are interested in the program than have been accepted into the program to date.
 The impact on families has been significant.
 The program has increased parents' confidence in their ability to help their children learn, and many of the families are using free online learning activities in reading and math as a result of this program.
-86% of parents stating that they are "A Lot" more confident, and more than 98% of parents stating that they are more interested in how the Internet can support this child's education.
-More than 98% of families rated the workshops Excellent (80%) or Good (18%).
-As a result, approximately 61% of families who had not previously subscribed to broadband are subscribing to broadband after the program.
+88% of parents stating that they are "A Lot" more confident, and 99% of parents stating that they are more interested in how the Internet can support this child's education.
+99% of families rated the workshops Excellent (84%) or Good (15%).
+As a result, approximately 60% of families who had not previously subscribed to broadband are subscribing to broadband after the program.